 Write down the accepted signs on the front of your notebook, even if you remember them well.
 Then, practice using indexes in-class lessons, so you don’t get confused.

 #3 Cornell method – for large amounts of information

+This is one of the most common note taking tips for college.
 Take a larger sheet, preferably A4 or college rule, and, leaving free space above and below, divide it into two parts with a vertical line (narrower on the left, more expansive on the right).

-At the top, write the title: the date of the lecture, the subject, the lecturer’s name, the main topic.
+At the top, write the title: the date of the lecture, the subject, the lecturer’s name, and the main topic.